 The cleverly terraced slopes of Isla del Sol contain numerous ruins and small traditional villages.
 We see the Inca steps where water from a natural spring runs through three stone channels.
 The sacred water is supposed to cure ailments and bring long life.
 The three stone channels represent the three commandments of Inca life: Don't Lie, Don't Steal, and Don't be Lazy.
 The Inca society was highly organised and industrious; laziness was punishable by death.

-We return to Copacabana for dinner.
-This evening you may like to take a stroll along the lake shore at sunset.
+Later today we return to Copacabana.
+You may like to take a stroll along the lake shore at sunset.

 Overnight in Copacabana.